e-vents/markdowns/TypeScript - Basics.md

 ````

 ## Rest Parameter
-Using a unlimited and fleible amount of parameters.
+Using a unlimited and flexible amount of parameters.
 Here in
 combination with the reduce method provided for arrays.
 ````typescript
 const func = (...numbers: numbers[]) => {